AdamBoley/Project-Beergate/README.md

 - Remove Hops field from Review - this is not always available on bottled beers and certainly not for draught beers
 - Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings"
 - look into pagination for search_results and user_reviews pages
-- User_reviews does not filter out unapproved reviews

 - After submitting a User Review Form, add a link to submit a new review to the success text box
 - ensure all templating language is properly indented
 - remove all extraneous / commented-out code